AntonyBaasan/uragsha/docs/GettingStarted.md

 # Commands to run as Development mode

+The project consists of executable [components](Components.md) (applications).
+These are the command to run all the components one by one.
+Each command executed from root directory.

 ### Run database as docker container
 ```
 # this command will run a MySql database on port 3306 (localhost)